 Specimens for routine pathological evaluation should be submitted in 10% neutral buffered formalin.
 The amount of formalin should ideally be at least 10 times the volume of the specimen.
 A formalin health hazard label must be on each container (OSHA requirement).
 Be certain that small specimens do not get caught in the lid or the side of the container.
-Any breast tissue should have the in-formalin time noted on the requisition.
+The informalin times should be documented on the requisition for known or suspected breast malignancies, since these specimens may be sent for ancillary testing, and should be attempted for all breast specimens, per CAP requirement.
 All biopsies should be submitted in formalin with the exception of: